The new magnetar SGR J1830-0645 in outburst: Radio Searches

-To search for persistent pulsations, the data of the sub-bands were folded using the X-ray ephemeris.
+To search for persistent pulsations, the data of the subbands were folded using the X-ray ephemeris.
 After RFI removal, the frequency resolution of the folded data was scaled uniformly down to 4\,MHz, and data were summed together.
-A search over a DM range 0--1200\,pc\,cm$^{-3}$ spanning $\pm$1\,ms around the nominal spin period was performed on the entire observing bandwidth.
-No pulsations were detected down to a folded $S/N$=10, implying a flux density upper limit of $\sim$16\,$\mu$Jy, assuming a flat spectrum across the UWL band.
+A search over a DM range of 0--1200\,pc\,cm$^{-3}$ spanning $\pm$1\,ms around the nominal spin period was performed on the entire observing bandwidth.
+No pulsations were detected down to a folded S/N=10.
+The flux density upper limits in the different subbands are reported in Table\,\ref{tab:observations}.

-The single pulse analysis was performed using the procedure described in \S\ref{sec:srt} and the same parameters.
-The sub-banding did not affect the search since we are looking for impulsive bursts.
+The single-pulse analysis was performed using the procedure described in Section\,\ref{sec:srt} and the same parameters.
+The subbanding did not affect the search since we are looking for impulsive bursts.
 After the RFI removal, the data were dedispersed from 0 to 1200\,pc\,cm$^{-3}$.
 No bursts were found at any band.